How Long Should TikToks & Reels Be? (Analyzing 2,000 Creator Videos)

 In the example below, the creator’s "What I Ate Today" video went viral simply by offering a genuine look into her daily routine and the products she ate throughout.

-Granted you're partnering with relevant creators, these types of UGC videos offer a way to promote products in a way that's authentic rather than salesy.
+Granted you're partnering with relevant creators, these types of videos offer a way to promote products in a way that's authentic rather than salesy.

 These videos show how products can solve everyday problems or meet specific needs.
 This is a great way to position your product as being "practical."